jordanhoare/dotfiles/README.md

-# dotfiles
+# .dotfiles

-Two-step process to initialise a development environment on a fresh install of either Linux or macOS.
+A streamlined, single-step setup to initialize a comprehensive development environment on fresh installations of Linux or macOS.

-1. Sets up development environment, and sym links a clone @ ~/.dotfiles:
+## Quick Start

+Execute the following command in your terminal to set up your development environment automatically:

 ```bash
 sudo curl -sSL https://raw.githubusercontent.com/jordanhoare/dotfiles/main/bootstrap.sh | bash
 ```

+This script will prompt you for your password to gain necessary permissions, then proceed to configure your system with essential development tools and configurations.

 <br>